DTLaboratory/dtlaboratory.github.io/index.md

 In its initial releases, DT Lab can support DTs for sources that emit telemetry in JSON format.
 Other data formats will be added as they are requested.

 External automation can interact with the DTs via the DT Lab HTTP API.
-A normal use case would be for an external system to register a webhook with a DT Lab cluster and listen for assessments calculated by the DTs as their state advances.
+An external system will be able to register a webhook with a DT Lab cluster and listen for all assessments calculated by all DTs as each DT state advances.

 DT Lab may be operated by an organization for its own purposes or by a service provider for its customers - perhaps as a SAAS.